arthurshime3/9357/ReadMe.md

 ## Overview
-Welcome to the Installation Guide for the Food As Medicine Initiative Meal Planning Application, which was created by a collaboration between Grady Memorial Hospital and Georgia Tech Computer Science Spring 2020 Junior Design Team 9357.
+Welcome to the Installation Guide for the Food As Medicine Initiative Meal Planning Application, which was created by a collaboration between Grady Memorial Hospital and Georgia Tech Computer Science 2019-2020 Junior Design Team 9357.
 This guide will show the software's release information and installation procedure.

 ## Release Update - April 20, 2020
 Version 1.0.1